 Our systems and services have not changed and there has been no impact on our service delivery.

 Impact on the public whose data we hold

 Our duty to safeguard patient data has not changed and is our priority.
 The GDPR creates some new rights for individuals and also it strengthens some of the rights that currently exist under the DPA.
-We will work to make sure that these rights are properly implemented, and any changes in the ways we collect, store or share your data are communicated through the website.
+We have worked to make sure that these rights are properly implemented, and any changes in the ways we collect, store or share your data are communicated through the website.

 Finding out more about GDPR and the information we collect

-We are developing a register of our collections that has been designed to tell you which of the the rights under GDPR apply to each collection, and what, in terms of the law, allows us to collect the information.
+We have developed a register of our collections that has been designed to tell you which of the the rights under GDPR apply to each collection, and what, in terms of the law, allows us to collect the information.